Gangs of New York

-Gangs of New York is a 2002 American historical drama film directed by Martin Scorsese and written by Jay Cocks, Steven Zaillian and Kenneth Lonergan, based on Herbert Asbury's 1927 book The Gangs of New York.
-The film stars Leonardo DiCaprio, Daniel Day-Lewis and Cameron Diaz, with Jim Broadbent, John C. Reilly, Henry Thomas, Stephen Graham, Eddie Marsan and Brendan Gleeson in supporting roles.
+Gangs of New York is a 2002 epic historical drama film directed by Martin Scorsese and written by Jay Cocks, Steven Zaillian, and Kenneth Lonergan, based on Herbert Asbury's 1928 book The Gangs of New York.
+The film stars Leonardo DiCaprio, Daniel Day-Lewis, and Cameron Diaz, along with Jim Broadbent, John C. Reilly, Henry Thomas and Brendan Gleeson in supporting roles.
+The film also marks the start of a collaboration between DiCaprio and Scorsese.

-The film is set in 1863, when a long-running Catholic–Protestant feud erupts into violence, just as an Irish immigrant group is protesting against the threat of conscription.

-Scorsese spent twenty years developing the project until Harvey Weinstein and his production company Miramax Films acquired it in 1999.
+The film is set from 1862 to 1863, when a long-running Catholic–Protestant feud erupts into violence, just as an Irish immigrant group is protesting the threat of conscription during the Civil War.
+Scorsese spent 20 years developing the project until Miramax Films acquired it in 1999.
+Principal photography took place in Cinecittà Studios in Rome, Italy, and Long Island City in Queens, New York City.

-Made in Cinecittà, Rome and Long Island City, New York City, Gangs of New York was completed by 2001 but its release was delayed due to the September 11 attacks.
-The film was theatrically released in the United States on December 20, 2002, and grossed over $193 million worldwide.
-It was met with generally positive reviews and Daniel Day-Lewis's performance was highly acclaimed.
-It received ten nominations at the 75th Academy Awards, including Best Picture, Best Director for Scorsese and Best Actor for Day-Lewis.
+Gangs of New York was completed by 2001 but its release was delayed due to the September 11 attacks.
+The film was theatrically released in the United States on December 20, 2002, and grossed $193.8 million worldwide.
+It was met with generally positive reviews, and Day-Lewis's performance was highly acclaimed.
+It received 10 nominations at the 75th Academy Awards, including Best Picture, Best Director for Scorsese and Best Actor for Day-Lewis, but did not win in any category.

 Plot

-In the 1846 slum of the Five Points, two gangs, the Protestant Confederation of American Natives, led by William "Bill the Butcher" Cutting, and the Irish Catholic immigrant Dead Rabbits, led by "Priest" Vallon, engage in their final battle to determine which faction will hold sway over the territory.
-At the end of the battle, Bill kills Vallon and declares the Dead Rabbits outlawed.
-Having witnessed this, Vallon's young son hides the knife that killed his father and is taken to an orphanage on Blackwell's Island.
+In the 1846 slum of the Five Points, two rival gangs, the Anglo-Protestant Confederation of American Natives, led by William "Bill the Butcher" Cutting, and the Irish Catholic, immigrant Dead Rabbits, led by "Priest" Vallon, engage in their final battle to determine which faction will hold power over the territory.
+Bill kills Vallon and declares the Dead Rabbits outlawed.
+Having witnessed this, Vallon's young son hides the knife that killed his father before being taken to an orphanage on Blackwell's Island.

-In 1862, Vallon's son, ‘Amsterdam’ returns to the Five Points seeking revenge and retrieves the knife.
+Sixteen years later in 1862, Vallon's son, "Amsterdam," returns to the Five Points seeking revenge and retrieves the knife.
 An old acquaintance, Johnny Sirocco, familiarizes him with the local clans of gangs, all of whom pay tribute to Bill, who remains in control of the territory.
 Amsterdam is introduced to Bill but keeps his past a secret as he seeks recruitment into the gang.
-He learns many of his father's former allies are now in Bill's employ.
+He learns many of his father's former lieutenants - particularly "Happy" Jack Mulraney, who has become a corrupt Irish policeman on Bill's payroll, and McGloin - are now in Bill's employ, despite his deep anti-Irish views.

 Each year, Bill celebrates the anniversary of his victory over the Dead Rabbits and Amsterdam secretly plans to kill him publicly during this celebration.
 Amsterdam soon becomes attracted to pickpocket and grifter Jenny Everdeane, with whom Johnny is also infatuated.
 Amsterdam gains Bill's confidence and becomes his protégé, involving him in the dealings of corrupt Tammany Hall politician William M. Tweed.
 Amsterdam saves Bill from an assassination attempt and is tormented by the thought that he may have done so out of honest devotion.